arturianec100/skyvis/README.md

 ```
 doxywizard Doxyfile
 ```
-Now go to Run tab and click on button "Run doxygen", when it ready chose "Show html"
+Now go to Run tab and click on button "Run doxygen", when it ready choose "Show html"

 ### Building